 We are a development stage company and have had no revenues to date.
-We will not have revenues until such time as we receive approval of CPP-109 and successfully commercialize our product, of which there can be no assurance.
+We will not have revenues until such time as we receive approval of CPP-109, successfully commercialize our products or enter into a licensing agreement which may include up-front licensing fees, of which there can be no assurance.